cdevaleriano/sari-sari-store/README.md

-# Sari Sari Store Analytics
+# Sari Sari Store Analysis
 The dashboard presents the performance of a fictional _sari-sari store_, a small convenience shop in the Philippines.
 It helps the business owner understand customer patterns to make inform decisions on inventory and daily operations.

 ## Problem Statement